The New Social Environment#260

 Known for her lush, serial portraits of the moon, birds, and flowers, as well as her painted bands of color.
 Craven’s predilection for the copy is both an homage tothe exploration of remembrance and the passing of time.
 Craven presented her first retrospective, titled TIME and curated by Yann Chevalier, at Le Confort Moderne in Poitiers, France in 2014.
 Recent solo exhibitions include Karma (2021), The Center for Maine Contemporary Art (CMCA), Rockland, Maine (2019); Shane Campbell Gallery, Chicago (2019); Karma, New York (2018); Southard Reid, London (2017); Maccarone, New York (2016); among others.
 Her paintings are in the public collections of the Dallas Museum of Art, MoMA, Whitney Museum of American Art, New Museum, among others.

-An art historian of modern and contemporary art.
+Art historian Jessamine Batario specializes in modern and contemporary art.
 She received her PhD in Art History from The University of Texas at Austin.
 Batario currently lives in Waterville, Maine, where she is the Linde Family Foundation Curator of Academic Engagement at the Colby College Museum of Art.
+She was the guest critic for the Rail in March 2020.

 Jessica E. Pierce